 In 2010, she was inducted into Who’s Who in Black San Antonio.
 In 2011, her company Delphine Publications won an African American Literary Award for Best Anthology, and for the second time, Tamika won Self Published Author of the Year.
 The National Women in Business Association also nominated her for the 2011 Entrepreneurial Spirit Award.
 In 2013, she was honored with the Author of Distinction E. Lynn Harris Award.
 She is the winner of 7 African American Literary Awards.

-She has quickly become the Shonda Rhimes in Black Publishing, due to her creative skills in discovering talent, her unique events that features celebrities from across the nation, and being the creator of AAMBC, one of the most influential brands in the publishing industry.
-Tamika presently tours the country speaking about overcoming her teen pregnancy to fulfill her dream, as well as teaching aspiring writers the publishing ropes.
-She resides in Atlanta with her children.
+Adweek called her, the Shonda Rhimes of Black Publishing, and Adcolor nominated her as Innovator of the Year in 2020 for her work with her festival, Black Writers Weekend.
+With her creative skills in discovering talent, to her unique events that feature celebrities from across the nation to celebrate literacy, and founding AAMBC, one of the most influential brands in the publishing industry, Tamika shows no signs of slowing down.
+She presently tours the country speaking about her battle with mental illness and depression while fulfilling her dreams, as well as mentoring aspiring writers.

 A Couple of Things About Me